robwoods-cam/knapsack_distribution/README.md

 ## 🏗 Classes

-The module primarily consists of two main classes:
+The module primarily consists of two classes:

 1.  **`KnapsackItem`**